 Rise early the next day to visit the truly astonishing royal citadel of Sigiriya.
 It’s quite a climb – best not attempted in the heat of the day – up to an impregnable fortress that rises 200 metres above the jungle on the monumental Lion Rock.
 The view from the summit is sensational, as are palace ruins and the sights you pass on the way; the mirror wall, for example, and frescoes of the heavenly maidens.

-Stay: Three nights in an Ulagalla chalet at the Ulagalla Walawwa Resort.
+Stay: Three nights in a Ulagalla pool villa at Ulagalla Walawwa Resort – bed & breakfast

 Your day begins with a trip to Dambulla to visit some of Sri Lanka’s most impressive cave temples.
 There are five of them, carved from the solid rock face, featuring 150 representations of Buddha – including a massive, impassive statue spanning 14 metres.
 After Dambulla you travel on to Kandy where you’ll be able to witness ceremonies in the Temple of the Tooth – named after the relic of Buddha’s tooth, now housed in the temple’s most sacred inner sanctum.
 The temple stands beside a magnificent lake where basking monitor lizards and a variety of birds are a common sight.
 Even more wonderful are the Peradeniya Botanical Gardens, spread over 147 acres.